piyush26c/University-Prediction-Engine/README.md

-# GRE-Analyzer
+# GRE-Analyzer🛫🗽
-Implemented a desktop application using Python, PyQt and Oracle 11g database.
-Application predicts the most reliable University out of entered three choices to which user apply.
+Developed a desktop GUI application using Python programming language, PyQt (for frontend) and Oracle 11g(backend) database.
+Application predicts the most **reliable** University among the entered three choices, to which user wishes to apply for higher education (Masters).
 Data visualization and handling of university prediction is key showing of the project.